 The Group's subsidiary in Hong Kong operates a defined contribution Mandatory Provident Fund retirement benefit scheme (the "MPF Scheme") under the Mandatory Provident Fund Schemes Ordinance for all of its employees.
-Contributions are made based on a percentage of the employees' basic salaries and are charged to profit or loss as they become payable in accordance with the rules of the MPF Scheme.
+Under the MPF Scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of HK\$30,000.
 The assets of the MPF Scheme are held separately from those of the subsidiary in an independently administered fund.
 The subsidiary's employer contributions vest fully with the employees when contributed into the MPF Scheme.
+There are no forfeited contributions to offset existing contributions under the MPF Scheme.